 The intention of compiling this information is to hopefully inspire some of you to consider creating your own podcast.
 If I can do it then you can too!
 It is a commitment and takes energy to put one out but I have found it is a great platform to tell good stories.
 Perhaps because I studied history and love the idea of capturing the present (which will soon be the past), I find that a podcast about a person’s life actually provides a great change to record contemporary history.
 The most powerful example of this was when I recorded someone about their experience with aggressive brain cancer – he was gone just two months later, but his voice and life story is recorded for others to hear.

 The other powerful thing about a podcast is it provides a way to reach many people.
 I can have an hour long chat in a day with maybe 1 or 2 people at most.
 But on some heavy listen days there can be 200-300 people who have tuned in and listened to my conversation with someone inspiring about their lives.
 I find that amazing and these days I will sometimes meet people who already know me because they have listened to the podcast even though we have never met.
 I also love the idea that technology can help to amplify stories of people who are doing good.
 For example, I recorded a panel discussion on “Tech for Good” recently and there were 5 panellists and 30 in the room.
 By uploading it to the podcast within a week it had around 200 listens so the messages were spread far beyond just those in the room.

-The content below is divided into several parts as well as the video below where I talk about all the equipment and process of creating a podcast.
+The content below is divided into several parts as well as the two videos below where I talk about all the equipment and process of creating a podcast.

 Part 1: What you need